 Beyond the radiant sun, sand and surf, discover the sophisticated charm of Newport Beach, California.
 A place so intoxicating, one taste of the perfect life will keep you coming back for more.

-From sunset cruises to surf lessons, wine tastings to harbor-front promenades, we offer more things to do and more ways to spend your stay.
-We invite you to relax, unwind and enjoy picturesque views of California’s sunrises and sunsets –paradise is what we call it.
+From sunset cruises to surf lessons, wine tastings to harbor-front promenades, we offer more things to do and more ways to enjoy your stay.
+We invite you to relax, unwind and enjoy picturesque views of California’s sunrises and sunsets – or, as we like to call it: paradise.

-With the largest recreational harbor on the West Coast, there are ten miles of extraordinary fishing, swimming, surfing, and aquatic sports activities.
+With the largest recreational harbor on the West Coast, there are ten miles of extraordinary fishing, swimming, surfing, and aquatic sports activities for you to enjoy.
 Ten distinct neighborhoods make up Newport Beach, each with its own unique personality, natural beauty and story to share.

 Looking for a quiet escape?
 You will find an intimate seaside oasis that will tempt you with its elegance, modern shopping and stunning residential landscape.